 - We will help affected companies to understand and comply with the continuous testing rule, which went into effect earlier this month.
 The periodic testing rule is intended to fulfill two promises - a promise that Congress made to parents and a promise that CPSC made to children, when under my leadership, we adopted third party testing requirements.
 The need for the independent testing of children's products periodically during the manufacturing process to help ensure continued compliance is not only a good manufacturing practice - but, it is an absolute necessity for safety.

 - And using CPSC's enforcement powers wisely will continue to be a priority.
 Companies that report on time, are responsive to letters of advice, and agree to corrective action programs will be treated fairly.
 Companies that fail to report on time, decline to agree to the terms of a corrective action program, or ignore repeatedly letters of advice, will feel the effects of our enforcement team.
 Civil penalties, stop sales, administrative lawsuits, and health and safety warnings are authorities that the Commission takes seriously and will use judiciously.
 As many of you know, it is rare for CPSC not to reach an agreement with a company when a recall is negotiated.
 In a few pending matters where staff filed administrative actions against noncompliant manufacturers, the retailers were the ones who stepped up to provide a remedy to consumers.
 I want to express my appreciation for the proactive role that many retailers have played in recent months.

 As you can see, CPSC has a robust agenda.

 It is an agenda aimed at making 2013 even more successful than 2012.

-We are on pace to make 2013 another successful year, especially if everyone joins together to strengthen our product safety system.
+I predict that the year 2013 will be another successful year, especially if everyone joins together to strengthen our product safety system.